July 9, 2024

 • Spanish Lavender (Lavandula stoechas)

-• Characteristics: Distinctive rabbit-ear-like bracts on top of the flower spikes.
-Strong scent and unique appearance.
+• Characteristics: Distinctive rabbit ear like bracts on top of the flower spikes.
+Strong scent and a unique look.

-• Best for: Warm, dry climates; needs good drainage.
+• Best for: Warm, dry climates.
+It needs good drainage.

 • Varieties: ‘Anouk’, ‘Otto Quast’